stevenrskelton/stevenrskelton.github.io/_posts/2013-09-19-transitioning-c-scala-using-thrift.md

   - Thrift
 ---

-A 30 minute presentation on Sept 19th at the [Scala-Toronto Meetup](http://www.meetup.com/Scala/Toronto-CA/).
+A 30-minute presentation on Sept 19th at the [Scala-Toronto Meetup](http://www.meetup.com/Scala/Toronto-CA/).
 The slides introduce a technical application of [Apache Thrift](http://thrift.apache.org/) and additional features offered by the [Twitter Finagle](http://twitter.github.io/finagle/).